 There is no better way to learn how to apply Gottman Method Couples Therapy than the Level 3 Training.
-This advanced, practicum workshop is only offered in-person, either by Drs.
-John and Julie Gottman or by a Certified Gottman Therapist and Trainer.
+This advanced, practicum workshop is only offered in real-time, either by Drs.
+John and Julie Gottman or by a Certified Gottman Trainer around the world in virtual and in-person training events.

 Through videotaped cases of real couples, hands-on role plays, demonstrations of assessments and interventions, and nuanced discussion of technique, the Level 3 Training significantly expands your understanding of when and how to use Gottman Method strategies.